Apurva-Nagar/cafeteria_manager/README.md

   - Place an order for walk-in customer.
   - See incoming orders and mark them as delivered.
   - See a list of users and their roles.
+  - Create accounts for billing clerks.

 - ### Billing clerk can:
   - Place an order for walk-in customer.
-  - See incoming orders and marl them as delivered.
+  - See incoming orders and mark them as delivered.

 ## Live Link